-Table 3-3: Median Household Income, Per Capita Income, and Percentage Below Poverty Level in 1999 for Charlemont compared to Franklin County and the State
+Table 3-3: Median Household Income, Per Capita Income, and Percentage Below Poverty Level in 2022 for Charlemont compared to Franklin County and the State

-Median Household Per Capita Income Percentage Below
+Median Household Income Per Capita Income Percentage Below Poverty Level

-Income Poverty Level

-Charlemont \$46,548 \$19,577 10.4%
+Charlemont \$55,603 13.1%

+\$41,788

-Franklin County \$40,768 \$20,672 9.4%
+Franklin County \$70,383 \$40,282 12%

-Massachusetts \$50,502 \$25,952 9.3%
+Massachusetts \$96,505 \$53,513 9.9%

-Source: U.S. Bureau of the Census, Census 2000.
+Source: U.S. Bureau of the Census, Census 2020.
 Percentage of individuals living below poverty level for which the poverty status has been determined.
+All data related to the 2020 census have significant margins of error associated with the data.

 Table 3-3 describes the earning power in Charlemont as compared to the County and the State.
-According to Census 2000 figures, Charlemont households earn incomes that are 14.2 percent above the median for the County, but 7.8 percent below the median for the State.
-The per capita income for the town (total income for all residents divided by the total number of men, women, and children) is approximately the same as that of the County but less than the State's figure.
-The percentage of people living below poverty level in Charlemont is slightly higher than both the
+According to Census 2020 figures, Charlemont households earn incomes that are about 80 percent of the amount in Franklin County and about three-fifths of the amount in Massachusetts.

+The per capita income for the town (total income for all residents divided by the total number of men, women, and children) is a little higher than the amount in Franklin County and about 80 percent of the amount in Massachusetts.

-County and the State at 10.4 percent.
+The percentage of people living below poverty level in Charlemont is about 10 percent higher than the rate in Franklin County and about 1.3 times the rate in Massachusetts.
+30% of

+Charlemont children (under 18) and 9% of Charlemont Seniors (65 and over) live below poverty level.

+Source: https://censusreporter.org/profiles/06000US2501112505-charlemont-town-franklin-county-ma/

 Residents may be willing to consider spending limited tax dollars on targeted recreational programming and facilities.

 Although Charlemont's resources today are clearly both its people and its natural landscapes, the status of the town's finances could be affected by an interdependent relationship that exists between the two.
 Costly community services provided to residents and businesses are paid for with the tax revenues generated by different kinds of property, both developed and undeveloped.
-As is shown in the Master Plan Background Document, while commercial and industrial property taxes accounted for less than \$200,000 in 1998, taxes paid by residential property owners exceeded 1.1 million dollars.
-Though residential property owners pay the lion share of the costs of running the town, housing is often considered a fiscal loss because the school costs of one household are rarely made up by the revenues generated by that same property.
+In 2024, commercial and industrial property taxes accounted for 8.85% of taxes, personal property taxes of 10.55% with the remaining 80.6% paid by residential property owner.
 One reason that towns encourage economic development is to have some other type of property to share the tax burden carried by residential property owners and caused by associated education and public works costs.
-Protected open space on the other hand costs very little, provides a meager amount of tax revenues, but reduces the amount of housing that can occur.
-This relationship is explored in more detail in subsection D. Growth and Development Patterns.
+Protected open space provides a meager amount of tax revenues and reduces the amount of new construction that can occur.